 “Originally, it was just about always for a gathering of menfolk that were either hunting or doing something,” Griffin says.
 “Somebody was always left behind to make food.
 Then tobacco came into play, and you had to stay up and tend the woodfire at night, to keep the temperature right for curing.
 The man responsible wasn’t allowed to sleep, so he’d make a pot of chicken mull, and that way he’d have company come to see him and keep him awake.
 Since World War II, well, chicken mull has been more for fundraisers and other big gatherings.”

 Other parts of the South claim chicken mull, too.
 The stew is a popular side dish at barbecue joints in Athens, Georgia, and the surrounding area.
 But cooks in Bear Grass, population seventy-three, have done something that their counterparts in Georgia have not.
-They have organized an annual chicken mull festival, which will mark its second anniversary this fall.
+They organized an annual chicken mull festival.